saiushiv/geofetch/README.md

 - `Python` v3.11.0 or higher.
 - `pytest`: For running tests.
 - `requests`: For making HTTP requests to the API.
-- **API Key**: You must set the `GEOFETCH_API_KEY` environment variable with your API key from OpenWeather in your local machine/environment.
+- **API Key**: You must set the `GEOFETCH_API_KEY` environment variable with your API key from OpenWeather(or from the Take-Home assessment test document) in your local machine/environment.
   API key can be set as :
 ```sh
 $>  export GEOFETCH_API_KEY=<YOUR API KEY HERE>